ctabin/smtp4j/README.md

 ## About this project

-This API is inspired from [dumbster](https://github.com/rjo1970/dumbster) with the following improvements:
+This API is inspired from [dumbster](https://github.com/kirviq/dumbster) with the following improvements:
 - Dynamic port lookup feature
 - Support of MIME messages with attachments
 - Up-to-date dependencies
 - Extended tests
-- JDK8+ support
+- Numerous bugfixes

+This API is compatible with the JDK 8 and higher.

 ## Installation (maven)